 Penalties may be waived if the failure is due to reasonable cause and not to willful neglect, or may be reduced if the failure is corrected within a certain period of time.
 Also, lower annual maximums apply for reporting entities that have average annual gross receipts of up to \$5 million for the three most recent taxable years.
-The penalty amounts for failures related to returns and statements required to be filed or furnished in 2021 have not been released at this time.
-The penalty amounts for returns and statements required to be filed or furnished in 2020 are as follows:
+The penalty amounts for returns and statements required to be filed or furnished in 2022 are as follows:

-Penalty Type Per Violation Annual Maximum Annual Maximum for Employers with ≤\$5 Million in Gross Receipts General \$270 \$3,339,000 \$1,113,000 Corrected within 30 days \$50 \$556,500 \$194,500 Corrected after 30 days, but before Aug.
-1 \$110 \$1,669,500 \$556,500 Intentional disregard \$550 None N/A
+Penalty Type Per Violation Annual Maximum Annual Maximum for Employers with ≤\$5 Million in Gross Receipts General \$280 \$3,426,000 \$1,142,000 Corrected within 30 days \$50 \$571,000 \$199,500 Corrected after 30 days, but before Aug.
+1 \$110 \$1,713,000 \$571,000 Intentional disregard \$570 None N/A

-\For failures due to intentional disregard, the penalty is equal to the greater of either the listed penalty amount or 10% of the aggregate amount of the items required to be reported correctly.
+For failures due to intentional disregard, the penalty is equal to the greater of either the listed penalty amount or 10% of the aggregate amount of the items required to be reported correctly.

-Prepare for health plan reporting: $\Box$ Determine which reporting requirements apply to you and your health plans. ☐ Determine the information you will need for reporting and coordinate internal and external resources to help compile the required data. ☐ Complete the appropriate forms.
-Furnish statements to individuals on or before Feb.
-1, 2021, and file returns with the IRS on or before March 1, 2021 (March 31, 2021, if filing electronically).
+Prepare for health plan reporting:

+- Determine which reporting requirements apply to you and your health plans. - Determine the information you will need for reporting, and coordinate internal and external resources to help compile the required data. - Complete the appropriate forms.
+Furnish statements to individuals on or before Jan.
+31, 2022, and file returns with the IRS on or before Feb.
+28, 2022 (March 31, 2022, if filing electronically).